Panic of 1873: Germany and Austria-Hungary

-A similar process of overexpansion took place in Germany and Austria-Hungary, where the period from German unification in 1870 and 1871 to the crash in 1873 came to be called the Gründerjahre ("Founders' Years").
-A liberalized incorporation law in Germany gave impetus to the foundation of new enterprises, such as Deutsche Bank, and the incorporation of established ones.
-Euphoria over the military victory against France in 1871 and the influx of capital from the payment by France of war reparations fueled stock market speculation in railways, factories, docks, steamships; the same industrial branches that expanded unsustainably in the United States.
-In the immediate aftermath of his victory against France, Bismarck began the process of silver demonetization.
-The process began on 23 November 1871 and culminated in the introduction of the gold mark on 9 July 1873 as the currency for the newly united Reich, replacing the silver coins of all constituent lands.
-Germany was now on the gold standard.
+Economic expansion took place in Germany and Austria-Hungary, where the period from German unification in 1870 and 1871 to the crash in 1873 came to be called the Gründerjahre ("Founders' Years").
+A liberalized incorporation law in Germany gave impetus to a rise in IPOs the foundation of enterprises such as Deutsche Bank, and the incorporation of established ones.
+After the Franco-Prussian War in 1871 there was a massive influx of capital from the payment by France of war reparations.
+According to Liaquat Ahamed "German states paid off their debts.
+So they retired all their government bonds, and the savers who held German government bonds were left with cash.
+The question was what to do with this cash."
+It was invested in the stock market and fueled speculation in railways, factories, docks, and steamships, the same industrial branches that expanded unsustainably in the United States.
+In the immediate aftermath of his victory against France, Otto von Bismarck also began the process of silver demonetization and placed Germany on the gold standard.
+The process began on 23 November 1871 and culminated in the introduction of the gold mark on 9 July 1873 as the currency for the newly founded German Empire, replacing the silver coins of all constituent lands.
 Demonetization of silver was thus a common element in the crises on both sides of the Atlantic Ocean.

-On 9 May 1873, the Vienna Stock Exchange crashed since it was unable to sustain the bubble of false expansion, insolvencies, and dishonest manipulations.
+On 9 May 1873, the Vienna Stock Exchange crashed because it was unable to sustain the bubble of false expansion, insolvencies, and dishonest manipulations.
 A series of Viennese bank failures ensued, causing a contraction of the money available for business lending.
-One of the more famous private individuals who went bankrupt in 1873 was Stephan Keglevich of Vienna, a relative of Gábor Keglevich, who had been the master of the royal treasury (1842–1848) and in 1845 had co-founded a financial association to fund the expansion of Hungarian industry and to protect the loan repayments, similar to the 1870 Kreditschutzverband, an Austrian association for the protection of creditors and the interests of its members in cases of bankruptcy.
-That made it possible for a number of new Austrian banks to be established in 1873 after the Vienna Stock Exchange crash.
+One of the more famous people who went bankrupt in 1873 was Stephan Keglevich of Vienna, a relative of Gábor Keglevich who had been the master of the royal treasury (1842–1848) and in 1845 had co-founded a financial association to fund the expansion of Hungarian industry and to protect the loan repayments, similar to the 1870 Kreditschutzverband, an Austrian association for the protection of creditors and the interests of its members in cases of bankruptcy.
+That made it possible for several Austrian banks to be established in 1873 after the Vienna Stock Exchange crash.